Don’t Judge by Appearance

 Isaiah 11:3

-7But the LORD said to Samuel, “Do not consider his appearance or height, for I have rejected him; the LORD does not see as man does.
-For man sees the outward appearance, but the LORD sees the heart.”
+7But the Lord said to Samuel, “Do not look at his appearance or at the height of his stature, because I have rejected him; for God does not see as man sees, since man looks at the outward appearance, but the Lord looks at the heart.”

 1 Samuel 16:7